Nash0984/JAWN/replit.md

 # System Architecture

 ## UI/UX
-The frontend is built with React 18, TypeScript, Vite, shadcn/ui (Radix UI), and Tailwind CSS, emphasizing modularity, accessibility, and mobile-first responsiveness.
-It includes features like a Command Palette, animations, resizable split views, skeleton loading, auto-save, and progress indicators.
+The frontend is built with React 18, TypeScript, Vite, shadcn/ui (Radix UI), and Tailwind CSS, focusing on modularity, accessibility, and mobile-first responsiveness.
+Features include a Command Palette, animations, resizable split views, skeleton loading, auto-save, and progress indicators.
 A public applicant portal offers document checklist generation, notice letter explanation, and simplified policy search.

 ## Technical Implementations
 The backend uses Express.js with TypeScript and PostgreSQL via Drizzle ORM on Neon Database.
 It incorporates a multi-stage document processing pipeline for OCR, classification, semantic chunking, and embedding generation.
 The Google Gemini API is central for analysis, query processing, and RAG.
 A "Living Policy Manual" and "Rules Extraction Pipeline" convert policy text into structured "Rules as Code."
 Google Cloud Storage handles document file storage.
-The AI orchestration is unified in `aiOrchestrator.ts` with strategy pattern routing, centralized rate limiting, cost tracking, and exponential backoff retry logic.
+The AI orchestration is unified in `aiOrchestrator.ts` with a strategy pattern for routing, centralized rate limiting, cost tracking, and exponential backoff retry logic.
 Gemini context caching is implemented for cost reduction.

 ## Feature Specifications
 ### Core Platform Features